 Teaching is an important part of my academic life.
-I have a diverse range of teaching experience which comes from having taught my own courses at the University of Pennsylvania and at Garden State Youth Correctional Facility as well as from leading discussion sections as a preceptor (TA) at Princeton University.
+I have taught my own courses at the University of Pennsylvania, at Garden State Youth Correctional Facility, and at Princeton University.

 Since Spring 2019 I have helped pilot an outreach program for local High Schools run by Princeton’s Department of Philosophy.
-The program aims to introduce high school students to the big philosophical questions and to help them articulate, defend, and reflect on their own ideas and views.
 As a member of the original organizational committee, I was very excited to launch our first classes in Spring 2020 at Community House.
 Since the start of the COVID-19 pandemic, we have been working towards offering free after-school programs with our community partners at Princeton Mutual Aid.

-PHI 203: Introduction to Epistemology & Metaphysics (Fall 2017, for Gideon Rosen)
+PHI 203: Introduction to Epistemology & Metaphysics – Princeton University.
+Fall 2017 for Gideon Rosen